 Staff Writer: Sarah Kye Price

 Sarah is a professor of social work at VCU and a seminarian at Church Divinity School of the Pacific.
-She was recently awarded a grant by the Episcopal Evangelism Society for her project, Faith from the Margins to the Web, a blog and Gospel commentary focusing on the experiences of people living with homelessness, poverty or food insecurity.
+She was recently awarded a grant by the Episcopal Evangelism Society for her project, Faith from the Margins to the Web, a blog and Gospel commentary co-written by people living with homelessness, poverty or food insecurity.
 She’s a mild-mannered professor by day, and a multi-tasking superhero by, well, also by day.